jaanga/moon/readme.md

 * To proved software examples that only require a basic knowledge of HTML, CSS and JavaScript in order to get going and 'make it your own'
 * To demonstrate that all this is possible in an environment that allows you to fork, embellish, share and publish online that is free and open source

+STEM

+* To provide real-world SREM tools that useful, informative and simple that you may fork, edit and share

 ### Vision
 <!--  a descriptive picture of a desired future state -->